igor-muram/NumericalMethods/README.md

 # NumericalMethods
-Solving systems of linear equations using direct and iterative methods.
+Solving systems of linear equations by direct and iterative methods.<br>